Lazy Luddite Log

 Artificial Intelligence (AI) has been a big media topic over the past year or so.
 I cannot say I have a fantastic grasp of exactly what it is or what distinguishes AI from other kinds of computer activity.
 Even the question of exactly what intelligence could be is beyond me.
 I even think of a choose your own adventure book as a simulation of intelligence in paper form.

-My concern over this is tempered by an older worry over how mobile Internet can alter human interactions.
+My concern over this is eclipsed by an older worry over how mobile Internet has been altering human interactions.
 And my own work as an integration aide in adult eduation is intensely human-facing so will still be a job for some time to come.
 But I may as well get a passing familiarity with some of the latest AI tools.
 To that end I played with two particular applications.

 * * * * *